pipecraft2/user_guide/doc/quickstart.rst

 - **Please avoid spaces and** `non-ASCII symbols <https://terpconnect.umd.edu/~zben/Web/CharSet/htmlchars.html>`_ **in sample names** and **file paths**.

-- **Use at least 2 samples per sequencing run** for the pre-defined pipelines.
+- **Use at least 2 samples per sequencing run** for the pre-compiled pipelines.

-- specific directory structure for the pre-defined pipelines:
+- specific directory structure for the pre-compiled pipelines:
     * If running NextITS pipeline, then follow specific directory structure (:ref:`see NextITS page here <nextits_pipeline>`)
     * If running OptimOTU pipeline, then follow specific directory structure (:ref:`see OptimOTU page here <optimotu_pipeline>`)
     * If combining multiple sequencing runs with vsearch, unoise, or DADA2 pipelines, then follow specific directory structure (:ref:`see here <multi_run_dir>`)